AdaGold/group-fansite/README.md

 - [https://www.heyellieday.com/](https://www.heyellieday.com/)
 - [http://car.oline.codes/](http://car.oline.codes/)

+### Optional: Deploy with GitHub Pages
+Want more?
+Make your site live on the internet!
+There are a lot of ways to go about hosting a live website, but GitHub provides a way to host static sites for free using your GitHub account.
+[Follow the steps listed here](https://pages.github.com/).

 ## What Instructors Are Looking For
 Check out the [feedback template](feedback.md) which lists the items instructors will be looking for as they evaluate your project.